sunghlin/blog/_posts/2014-07-12-Jekyll-Powered-Blog-on-Github.md

 ## Prelude

 Before I wrote this article, I asked myself why I choose to host my blog on Github.
 However, I cannot find a satisfying reason to convince everyone.
 There are so many choices there.
 For instance, [Wordpress.com](http://www.wordpress.com) and [Blogger](https://www.blogger.com/) are two free good blogging platforms.
-If you prefer Markdown editting, [Ghost](https://ghost.org/) and [Logdown](http://logdown.com/) provide good solutions for editors.
+If you prefer Markdown editing, [Ghost](https://ghost.org/) and [Logdown](http://logdown.com/) provide good solutions for editors.
 There is no sliver bullet from Jekyll powered Blog.
 So, who is the potential user of Jekyll powered Blog on Github?

-First of all, you have some basic idea of web programming and Markdown editting.
+First of all, you have some basic idea of web programming and Markdown editing.
 Second, you only blog on some specific machines.
-Thrid and most importantly, *you want to control every code on your blog*.
+Third and most importantly, *you want to control every code on your blog*.
 If you meet all of those, you should go through this article and get some ideas of Jekyll powered blog.

 <!--more-->

-> The instructions in this article are summerized from [Github Help](https://help.github.com/), [Jekyll](http://jekyllrb.com/), and [JekyllBootstrap](http://jekyllbootstrap.com/).
+> The instructions in this article are summarized from [Github Help](https://help.github.com/), [Jekyll](http://jekyllrb.com/), and [JekyllBootstrap](http://jekyllbootstrap.com/).
 I assume that you have some ideas about Git.

 ## Create the repository environment

 Github provides each user/business account a page on your user name (ex: your_username.github.io), and infinite project pages under your personal domain name (ex: your_username.github.io/project_name).
-Those two are only differnt in this part, and I will introduce the way of building their environments seperately.
+Those two are only different in this part, and I will introduce the way of building their environments separately.

 ### User/business page